 NOTICE Never clean plastic parts with strong detergent, degreasing agent, paint thinner, acetone, etc.

 STORAGE AND PRESEASON PREPARATION

 Have an authorized Can-Am dealer inspect fuel system integrity as specified in MAINTENANCE SCHEDULE subsection.

-When a vehicle is not in use for a period of four (4) months, proper storage is a necessity.
+When a vehicle is not in use for more than four (4) months, proper storage is a necessity.